camlin-tan/tp/docs/DeveloperGuide.md

     4. Test case: `find a1234567b` (lowercase)<br>
        Expected: List shows the person with identity number "A1234567B" if the search is case-insensitive for identity numbers.

+### Manual testing of appointment commands

+### Scheduling appointments

+1. Scheduling appointment with all required fields

+    1. Prerequisites: Multiple persons is in the list.

+    2. Test case: `schedule 1 adt\25-06-2025 13:00` <br>
+       Expected: New appointment added to the appointment list, containing the same Patient ID as the first patient in the patient list.

+    3. Test case: repeat the previous command `schedule 1 adt\25-06-2025 13:00` <br>
+       Expected: Error message indicates appointment already exists for the patient.

+    4. Test case: `schedule 1 adt\25-06-2025 13:000` <br>
+       Expected: Error message indicates incorrect appointment time format.

+    5. Test case: `schedule 0 adt\25-06-2025 13:00`
+       Expected: No appointment is scheduled.
+Error message indicates invalid command format.

+2. Scheduling appointment with optional fields

+    1. Prerequisites: Multiple persons is in the list.

+    2. Test case: `schedule 1 adt\25-06-2025 13:00 note\Need IV Drip` <br>
+       Expected: New appointment added to the appointment list, containing the same Patient ID as the first patient in the patient list, with the note "Needs IV Drip".

+### Deleting upcoming appointments

+1. Deleting upcoming appointments from the upcoming appointment list

+    1. Prerequisites: At least one upcoming appointment in the list.

+    2. Test case: `unschedule 1`
+       Expected: The first upcoming appointment is successfully deleted, and a confirmation message is shown.

+    3. Test case: `unschedule 0`
+       Expected: No appointment deleted.
+Error message is shown indicating invalid format.

+### Deleting past appointments

+1. Deleting past appointments from the past appointment list

+    1. Prerequisites: At least one past appointment in the list.

+    2. Test case: `forget 1`
+       Expected: The first past appointment is successfully deleted, and a confirmation message is shown.

+    3. Test case: `forget 0`
+       Expected: No appointment deleted.
+Error message is shown indicating invalid format.

+### Manual testing of general commands

 ### Clearing all entries

 1. Clearing all data from the address book with confirmation